ElenderMytite/flow-quest/README.md

-# The Node Quest Programming Language.
+# The Flow Quest Programming Language.
 Basic Info

 ## Compiler or Interpreter

-Node quest is a ***compiler***.
+Flow quest is a ***compiler***.

 ## Typing

 It is a strongly typed language(not yet).

 ## Paradigm
-Node quest has its own paradigm (I don't know did somebody use it before).
+Flow quest has its own paradigm (I don't know did somebody use it before).
 This paradigm is similar to OOP.

 ### *I called it neuron paradigm.*
 This paradigm implies that the program is a complex neural network.
 Each neuron in the program can have different difficulty.